ehudreiter/accuracySharedTask/README.md

 For detailed information on the shared task, see https://www.aclweb.org/anthology/2020.inlg-1.28/

+Results of the shared task are presented in  https://arxiv.org/abs/2108.05644

 ## News
+* 13 August - results of shared task are presented in  https://arxiv.org/abs/2108.05644
 * 11 July - high-level results announced
 * 1 July - test set added to public Github site
 * 4 June - Submission: we will release the test set on 15 June, and ask you to email us your results by 29 June; we will compute precision/recall against gold-standard error annotations (these wpnt be released on 15 June).
 Please also email us your code (for metrics) or protocol (for human evals) on or before 15 June.
 We dont intend to run this ourselves, but want a record in case concerns arise about participants changing metric/protocol after seeing the test set.